 One of the most asked questions in the healthcare industry is, how long does credentialing take?
 Now there is no specific answer to this question as the turnaround time for medical credentialing varies.

 A standard credentialing process takes from 90 to 120 days based on the guidelines.
 In some cases, the process may be completed within 90 days and sometimes, it can take more than 120 days.

-Keeping in mind, the complexities in medical credentialing, it is best to hire experts in the field.
+Keeping in mind, the complexities of medical credentialing, it is best to hire experts in the field.
 These expert credential service providers can hasten up your credentialing process to help you get started with your medical practices as soon as possible.

 Medical credentialing is necessary for any medical provider to start their career in the healthcare industry.
 Credentialing is providing a verification that a doctor must obtain to treat patients.
 Just like a driving license gives you the permit to legally drive; your medical credentials allow you to provide medical assistance to patients.
 Credentialing is required pretty much everywhere, including Medicaid, Medicare, and other private health insurance companies.

 You need to provide all relevant documents including medical license, insurance, and DEA among others to complete the credentialing process.

 Now that you know what medical credentialing is, let’s answer the question of how long does credentialing take for np and how to speed up the process?

 Step 1: One of the most intimidating parts of medical credentialing is the application form.
 The total pages on the form can be anywhere between 3 to 300 pages or even longer depending on your area of specialization.
 There are chances that you might have to write a letter of interest just to get an application form.